andrejcremoznik/WordPressBP/README.md

 **PLUGIN RULE #1: Do not use a plugin if doing it by yourself is reasonable!**

 You don't need plugins for sliders, lightboxes, social widgets etc. and you certainly don't want plugins not being actively developed.
+Most WP plugins are garbage that will make your site slow and *insecure*.

 Here are some developer-friendly and maintained plugins that you can use: